 The Old Courthouse, a short walk from the riverfront park, is one of the oldest structures in St. Louis.
 This is where the Dred Scott case was heard.
-He sued to free himself from slavery in 1847.
-Ultimately, he was granted his freedom by the United States Supreme Court in 1857 that laid the foundation for the civil war.
+He filed suit to free himself from slavery in 1846.
+There were several trials with mixed results.
+Ultimately, it went to the United States Supreme Court in 1857 and his freedom was denied.
+That laid the foundation for the civil war.

 The arch dominates the riverfront landscape and St. Louis.
 It is the most recognizable structure in St. Louis and at 630 feet, towers into the sky.
 The park itself is very nice, right on the Mississippi river, on par with other nice riverfront city parks, but nothing too special.
 The constant traffic noise from the nearby interstate distracts from the tranquility of the riverfront.

 Multiple trails surround the arch itself.
 A recently completed overpass over the interstate made it easier to walk from the park to the Old Courthouse, part of the Gateway Arch National Park, now only a 7 minute 0.3 mile walk away.

 Under the arch, in between the two legs, is the recently renovated museum that re-opened in 2018 as part of the dedication of the new national park designation.
 The museum has exhibits of Jefferson’s vision for westward expansion, life in colonial St. Louis, the new frontiers, and the story of the arch itself.
 There is a film on how the arch was built that was very interesting to watch.